-In doing so, we are committed to positively impact the livelihoods and communities of shea collection women and in turn, create value to the countries and communities where shea originates from - ultimately transforming lives and securing livelihoods for the generations to come.
+We are committed to positively impact the livelihoods and communities of shea collecting women and in turn, create value to the countries and communities where shea originates from - ultimately transforming lives and securing livelihoods for the generations to come.

 The Shea Dashboard is an online platform that provides information about the traceability of our shea and our progress in developing a sustainable shea supply chain.